gocardless/statesman-events/README.md

 instance.trigger!(:some_event)
 ```
 Triggers the passed event, returning `true` on success.
 Raises
-`Statesman::GuardFailedError` or `Statesman::TransitionFailedError` on failure.
+`Statesman::GuardFailedError` or `Statesman::InvalidTransitionError` on failure.

 #### `Event#available_events`
 ```ruby